Jeffrey Feltman, Negar Mortazavi, Chas W. Freeman Jr., James P. Moran

-The following is a transcript of the ninety-first in a series of Capital Hill conferences convened by the Middle East Policy Council.
-The meeting was held at the Russell Senate Office Building in Washington, DC, on January 18, 2018, with Richard J. Schmierer, chairman of the Council's board of directors, moderating, and Thomas R. Mattair, the Council's executive director, serving as discussant.
+The following is an edited transcript of the 103rd in a series of Capitol Hill conferences convened by the Middle East Policy Council.
+The event took place on January 29, 2021, via Zoom, with Council Vice-Chair Gina Abercrombie-Winstanley moderating, Council President Richard J. Schmierer contributing, and Council Executive Director Bassima Alghussein serving as discussant.

 Majed Mohammed Hassan Al-Ansari, Bülent Aras, Emirhan Yorulmazlar

 The longevity and depth of regional challenges in the Middle East have elevated political and security concerns to a new level within the Gulf Cooperation Council (GCC) in recent years.
 Three conflicting worldviews have confronted one another, resulting in debilitating consequences for the region.
 Increasing fragmentation of Arab politics, in turn, has engendered attempts at enforced Arab unity that have ultimately failed, further dividing and destabilizing the regional order.